-Abacavir/Lamivudine contains abacavir (which is also an active substance in medicines such as Trizivir, Triumeq and Ziagen).
+Abacavir/Lamivudine contains abacavir (which is also an active substance in other related medicines).
 Some people who take abacavir may develop a hypersensitivity reaction (a serious allergic reaction), which can be life-threatening if they continue to take abacavir containing products.

-You must carefully read all the information under you and medical staff about abacavir hypersensitivity.
+You must carefully read all the information under 'Hypersensitivity reactions' in the panel in Section 4.

+The Abacavir/Lamivudine pack includes an Alert Card, to remind you and medical staff about abacavir hypersensitivity.
 Detach this card and keep it with you at all times.

-'Hypersensitivity reactions' in the panel in Section 4.
-The Abacavir/Lamivudine pack includes an Alert Card, to remind